lemogne/formants/README.md

 - Numpy
 - PyGame
 - PyAudio

-Then you click around the plot to hear the very robotic unnatural vowels.
+Then you run with `py formants.py` (or `python3 formants.py`) and click around the plot to hear the very robotic unnatural vowels.
 The chart used is from [Wikipedia](https://en.wikipedia.org/wiki/Formant).